Episode

 .

-way behind her.
-Kent gives her a very good throw right in front of
+Nancy a little way behind her.
+Kent gives her a very good throw right in front of her,

 .